pymodbus-dev/pymodbus/doc/source/simulator/simulator.rst

 The simulator allows the user to (all automated):

 - simulate a modbus device by adding a simple configuration,
-- simulate a multipoint line, but adding multiple device configurations,
+- simulate a RS485 line, but adding multiple device configurations,
 - simulate devices that are not conforming to the protocol,
 - simulate communication problems (data loss etc),
 - test how a client handles modbus response and exceptions,